Top Tours for Brussels Day Trip from Antwerp

 After lunch, make your way to the Atomium, an architectural marvel originally constructed for the 1958 Brussels World's Fair.
 Resembling a giant iron crystal, this structure features panoramic views of the city from its upper spheres.
 Admission costs approximately €16 for adults, with discounts available for students and seniors.

-Stroll through the Comic Book Route
+How to walk the Comic Book Route in Brussels?

 As you head back towards the city center, take some time to enjoy the Comic Book Route.
 Brussels is celebrated for its lively comic book culture, with murals depicting famous characters like Tintin and The Smurfs adorning several buildings.
 A map of the route is available at the local tourist office, guiding you through the colorful streets.